Konrad Wolsing, M.Sc.

 Deployment Challenges of Industrial Intrusion Detection Systems.
 Proceedings of the 10th Workshop on the Security of Industrial Control Systems & of Cyber-Physical Systems (CyberICPS ‘24), Sep 16 - Sep 20, 2024, Bydgoszcz, Poland.
 September 2024.

 Demo: Maritime Radar Systems under Attack.
 Help is on the Way!.
-Proceedings of the 2023 IEEE 48th Conference on Local Computer Networks (LCN), Oct 8 - Oct 10, 2024, Caen, Normandy, France.
+Proceedings of the 2024 IEEE 49th Conference on Local Computer Networks (LCN), Oct 8 - Oct 10, 2024, Caen, Normandy, France.
 January 2024.

 XLab-UUV – A Virtual Testbed for Extra-Large Uncrewed Underwater Vehicles.
-1st IEEE LCN Workshop on Maritime Communication and Security (MarCaS), Oct 2 - Oct 5, 2023, Daytona Beach, Florida, USA.
+Proceedings of the 1st IEEE LCN Workshop on Maritime Communication and Security (MarCaS), Daytona Beach, Florida, USA, co-located with the 48th IEEE Conference on Local Computer Networks (LCN '23).
 October 2023.

 IPAL: Breaking up Silos of Protocol-dependent and Domain-specific Industrial Intrusion Detection Systems.
-Proceedings of the 25th International Symposium on Research in Attacks, Intrusions and Defenses (RAID 2022), Limassol, Cyprus.
+Proceedings of the 25th International Symposium on Research in Attacks, Intrusions and Defenses (RAID 2022), Oct 26 - Oct 28, 2022, Limassol, Cyprus.
 October 2022.

 Can Industrial Intrusion Detection Be SIMPLE?.
-Proceedings of the 27th European Symposium on Research in Computer Security (ESORICS ‘22), vol. 978-3-031-17143-7, Sep 26 - Sep 30, 2022, Copenhagen, Denmark.
+Computer Security – ESORICS 2022, vol. 978-3-031-17143-7.
+Lecture Notes in Computer Science, vol. 13556.
+Presented at the 27th European Symposium on Research in Computer Security (ESORICS '22), Sep 26 - Sep 30, 2022, Copenhagen, Denmark.
 September 2022.

 PowerDuck: A GOOSE Data Set of Cyberattacks in Substations.
-ACM, Aug 8 - Aug 8, 2022, Moscow, Russia.
+Proceedings of the 15th Workshop on Cyber Security Experimentation and Test, Moscow, Russia.
 August 2022.

 Anomaly Detection in Maritime AIS Tracks: A Review of Recent Approaches.
 Journal of Marine Science and Engineering, vol. 10, no. 1.
 January 2022.

 SIGMAR: Ensuring Integrity and Authenticity of Maritime Systems using Digital Signatures.
-In Proceedings of the International Symposium on Networks, Computers and Communications (ISNCC), Oct 31 - Nov 2, 2021, Dubai, United Arab Emirates.
+Proceedings of the 2021 International Symposium on Networks, Computers and Communications (ISNCC), Oct 31 - Nov 2, 2021, Dubai, United Arab Emirates.
 November 2021.

 Digging into Browser-based Crypto Mining.
-Proceedings of the Internet Measurement Conference (IMC ‘18), Boston, US.
+Proceedings of the Internet Measurement Conference 2018 (IMC ‘18), Oct 31 - Nov 2, 2018, Boston, US.
 October 2018.

 Characterizing a Meta-CDN.
-In Proceedings of the Passive and Active Measurement Conference (PAM ‘18), Berlin, Germany.
+Passive and Active Measurement.
+Lecture Notes in Computer Science, vol. 10771.
+Presented at the 19th Annual Passive and Active Measurement Conference (PAM '2018), Mar 26 - Mar 27, 2018, Berlin, Germany.
 March 2018.

 Advised Theses